telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/customizing/tooltips-customization.md

 </ReportViewer>
 ````

->note There is a bug in the [Blazor Tooltip component](https://docs.telerik.com/blazor-ui/components/tooltip/overview) that's used in the viewer, which causes the tooltip not to be shown when hovering over adjacent elements - [Tooltip not shown consistently when targets are next to each other](https://github.com/telerik/blazor/issues/5523)
+>note There is a bug in the [Blazor Tooltip component](https://docs.telerik.com/blazor-ui/components/tooltip/overview) that's used in the viewer, which causes the tooltip not to be shown when hovering over adjacent elements.

 ## See Also